QuantumMaterialsModelling/bands4vasp/README.md

 #### Fermi surface

 * **SYMPOINT1** - needs to be initialized as a 3-dimensional vector.
-The vector elements are seperated by blanks (e.g. SYMPOINTS1=0.0 0.0 0.0).
+The vector elements are seperated by blanks (e.g. SYMPOINT1=0.0 0.0 0.0).
 If SYMPOINT1 is set, it will be taken as the center of point reflection for the Fermi surface.

+* **SYMPOINT2** - needs to be initialized as a 3-dimensional vector.
+The vector elements are seperated by blanks (e.g. SYMPOINT2=0.0 0.0 0.0).
+If SYMPOINT1 and SYMPOINT2 are set, bands4vasp will do a axis reflection on the Fermi surface with respect to the axis defined by the 2 SYMPOINTS.
+The points will only be accept, if they are on the Fermi surface.

 * **SYMREC** - if SYMREC is set to .TRUE., the coordinates for SYMPOINT1 are treated as reciprocal coordinates (default).
 If SYMREC is set to .FALSE., bands4vasp consideres cartesion coordinates.

+* **FSURCART** - if FSURCART is set to .TRUE., the cartesian distances of the surface are shown in the plots, else it will show the k-vectors (default).

 * **FGRID** - An integer value gives the density of a grid for the Fermi surface plots.
 If set to 0 (default) no grid will be shown.